TimesysGit/vigiles-buildroot/Readme.md

 ```

-### Uploading the Manifest (Only)
+### Uploading the SBOM (Only)

-In some cases, it may be desired to upload the Vigiles Manifest for a build
+In some cases, it may be desired to upload the Vigiles SBOM for a build
 without generating a CVE Report.
 This can speed up build times and ease
 reporting of automated bulk builds.